Fei Fei Sun: Career and success

 In spring 2012, Sun became the first Asian face of Italian brand Valentino.
 She was selected as the face for Chanel Beauty, Calvin Klein cosmetics, Giorgio Armani beauty and Dolce and Gabbana skincare.

 She made a second appearance on the cover of Vogue Italia (September 2014) edition and also made history as the first East Asian model to appear on the fold cover of American Vogue for the September issue 2014.
 In June 2015, Fei Fei made a third appearance on the cover of Vogue Italia.

 In 2017, she once again fronted Valentino Spring 2017 advertising campaign in addition to campaigns by Theory, Tory Burch and Massimo Dutti.
 In June 2018, Sun graced the cover of Allure magazine, along with Fernanda Ly and Soo Joo Park.
 In 2019, she made her appearance on the debut and launch cover of Vogue Hong Kong.

-She continues to appear regularly on some of the most highly selective runways in the industry: Alexander Wang, Prada, Valentino, Jil Sander, Christian Dior, Balenciaga, Givenchy, Chanel and others.
+She continues to appear regularly on some of the most selective runways in the industry: Alexander Wang, Prada, Valentino, Jil Sander, Christian Dior, Balenciaga, Givenchy, Chanel and others.
 She was notably the showstopper of the Vera Wang Spring/Summer 2020 fashion show, held on September 10, 2019 as part of the New York Fashion Week.
 However, she fell down twice in a row during the finale owing to the designer's very high heels paired with a slippery catwalk.